Exploring the exact limits of the real-time equation-of-motion coupled cluster cumulant Green's functions: Numerical results and discussion

 \subsection{Energy fluctuations of $(N-1)$-electron states}

 We first evaluate the energy fluctuation of the $(N-1)$-electron state in the RT-EOM-CC simulations.
-For a three-site SIAM, as depicted in the inset of Figure \ref{fig: En_SIAM}b, since the highest level of excitations are double excitations, the exact propagation of the non-equilibrium $(N-1)$-electron state $|\Psi_c^{(N-1)}\rangle$ can be accurately performed at the coupled cluster with singles and doubles (CCSD) level.
+For a three-site SIAM, as depicted in the inset of Figure \ref{fig: En_SIAM}a, since the highest level of excitations are double excitations, the exact propagation of the non-equilibrium $(N-1)$-electron state $|\Psi_c^{(N-1)}\rangle$ can be accurately performed at the coupled cluster with singles and doubles (CCSD) level.
 Figure \ref{fig: En_SIAM}a illustrates the energy fluctuations of the $(N-1)$-electron state in RT-EOM-CCSD simulations using both the previous ansatz (\ref{eq: ans1}) and the new ansatz (\ref{eq: ans2}).
-In both ansatze, the CCSD operators are defined as:
+In both ans\"{a}tze, the CCSD operators are defined as:

 Notably, the two RT-EOM-CCSD simulations have different energy starting points due to the choice of the ansatz.
 The starting energy in the simulation using ansatz (\ref{eq: ans1}) is the Hartree-Fock energy of the $(N-1$-electron state, while the starting energy with ansatz (\ref{eq: ans2}) is considered to be that of a non-stationary $(N-1)$-electron correlated state.
 Additionally, as shown Figure \ref{fig: En_SIAM}b, although the time-dependent energy curves of the $(N-1)$-electron state vary between the two simulations, the time-averaged energies eventually converge to the same stationary $(N-1)$-electron CCSD energy of the half-filled three-site SIAM, irrespective of the ansatz used.